KidPluto/kidpluto.github.io/DeltaT_FAQs.md

 How do I maintain a clan base?
 The clan base is powered by the cores connected to it.
 The power consumption of the clan base is dependent on the base level as well as the number of mods equipped on it.
 If the power supplied by the cores is less than the power consumption of the base then the base is destabilized and loses its base rings one by one until the power deficit is met.

-Battling an emney cluster – 404
+Battling an emney cluster â€“ 404

 Battle Maps
 What is the Battle map?